-This project is based on the work done by the current Global Agenda Council on the Future of Digital Communications.
-The Global Agenda Council on the Future of Digital Communications will encourage the development and benefits of the digital economy by defining policies and frameworks that boost investments and foster service and business model innovation through competition.
-The project will:
+This project, steered by the Global Agenda Council on the Future of Digital Communications, will encourage the development and benefits of the digital economy by defining policies and frameworks that boost investment and foster service and business model innovation through competition.
+The project will focus on:

-- Propose alignment of policy and regulatory approach worldwide to support innovation, investment, trust and access
+- Proposing alignment of policy and regulatory approach worldwide to support innovation, investment, trust and access

-- Bring the next billion online and within the digital economy
+- Supporting the efforts in bringing the unconnected online and within the digital economy

 In May 2013, the World Economic Forum convened a cross-industry initiative to determine how digital infrastructure could keep pace with the fast-growing demand for digital services.
 The conclusions of the initiative were published in the 2014 report, Delivering Digital Infrastructure: Advancing the Internet Economy.
 Building on this work, the Forum’s Digital Infrastructure and Applications 2020+ initiative further investigated the greatest challenges facing the information and communications technology environment in the next 5-10 years in developed and developing markets, and made recommendations on how best to overcome these challenges.
 The initiative examined the exact issues of providing infrastructure and applications to people all over the world, including the 4.5 billion people – mostly in emerging markets – who remain unconnected.
 Click here to view the project report.